 These, much like IBM’s financial services plans, are a world away from the bluster, hype and suspect behaviour involved in Bitcoin, ICOs and cryptocurrencies.
 Instead, they’re looking to tackle real-world problems involved in major enterprise businesses.

 Maersk, the world’s largest container ship and supply vessel operator, has embarked on a partnership, also with IBM, to explore blockchain solutions that can help smooth shipping around the world.
-According to the company, it will ‘address the need to provide more transparency and simplicity in the movement of goods across borders and trading zones … [as] the cost and size of the world’s trading ecosystems continues to grow in complexity.’
+According to the company, it will ‘address the need to provide more transparency and simplicity in the movement of goods across borders and trading zones … [as] the cost and size of the world’s trading ecosystems continue to grow in complexity.’

 The opposing view